U.N. seeks Syria nod for major aid operation

 "Progress on the technical issues and details has to be made in Damascus," he said, speaking on condition of not being named.

-"We need visas and customs clearances to be operational and the authorization of access to drive around the country and open offices.
+"We need visas and customs clearances to be operational and the authorisation of access to drive around the country and open offices.
 The longer this takes the more difficult it becomes."

 The U.N.
-World Food Program (WFP) aims to double the number of people it was assisting in Syria this month to 200,000 from 100,000 in March, Ging said.
+World Food Programme (WFP) aims to double the number of people it was assisting in Syria this month to 200,000 from 100,000 in March, Ging said.

 SYRIA SAYS "NO CRISIS"

-Syria's ambassador, Faysal Khabbaz Hamoui, attended the talks along with representatives of donor countries, ECHO, the Organization of Islamic Cooperation, and the Arab League.
+Syria's ambassador, Faysal Khabbaz Hamoui, attended the talks along with representatives of donor countries, ECHO, the Organisation of Islamic Cooperation, and the Arab League.

-Hamoui said it had been a constructive meeting but accused some delegations of trying to politicize humanitarian aid.
+Hamoui said it had been a constructive meeting but accused some delegations of trying to politicise humanitarian aid.

 "We are ready to cooperate but we hope they come to enter the house from the front door, not the window.
 We don't have any crisis in Syria.
 It is not Somalia," he told reporters.

-Ging, asked about access in Syria, said: "That's the central issue to what we are negotiating - access, capacity of humanitarian agencies and organizations on the ground."
+Ging, asked about access in Syria, said: "That's the central issue to what we are negotiating - access, capacity of humanitarian agencies and organisations on the ground."

 U.N. agencies have been largely shut out of Syria, where the International Committee of the Red Cross (ICRC) is the only international body to deploy aid workers.
 U.N. agencies have made some supplies available via the Syrian Arab Red Crescent.